Skip to main content

 Most of the islands are steep and rugged with small pocket beaches.
 While we won’t have many opportunities to walk on the islands, there may be chances for a beach walk or two.
 We will have several scenic dinghy tours scheduled during our time in Misool.

-Please read more about our daily schedule here.
+Please read more about our daily schedule.

 WHAT TO BRING

-The following list is a suggestion of things to bring and applies to almost all of our trips (specific items on a particular departure will be noted on the departure information).
+The following list is a suggestion of things to bring and applies to almost all our trips.
+Specific items on a particular departure will be noted on the departure information.

 -A good fitting mask, snorkel, and set of fins.
 If your equipment is brand new, please try it out in the pool.
-Determining the fit and function of your equipment in the pool includes doing several laps with all of your equipment on.
+Determining the fit and function of your equipment in the pool includes doing several laps with all your equipment on.
 Doing several snorkel dives is also very beneficial.
 It is also important to clean your new equipment, especially your mask.
-Cleaning procedures for your mask include light scrubbing with toothpaste or dishwasher soap to remove the light layer of silicon that is used to preserve the mask during shipping and storage.
-All areas of the mask, both inside and out, need to be addressed.
+Cleaning procedures for your mask include light scrubbing with toothpaste or dishwasher soap to remove the layer of silicon used to preserve the mask during shipping.
+Clean both sides of the mask.
 Doing this greatly reduces the chances of having your mask fog.
 Not doing this, even when using mask de-fogger, usually results in a fogged mask.

--A wetsuit, rash guard, diveskin, or any type of clothing that can be used for thermal and/or protection form the sun.
+-A wetsuit, rash guard, diveskin, or any type of clothing that can be used for thermal and/or protection from the sun.
 We suggest bringing a full 3mm wetsuit and some type of core insulation like a vest or shirt made of 1 – 2 mm neoprene (e.g., Lavacore or Sharkskin shirts or vests).
 These items will not only provide thermal protection but protection from the sun as well.
-For those who feel that a 3mm suit may be too warm, please consider a full body skin or rash guard to ensure protection from the strong sun.
-With regards to thermal protection, remember the saying: it is better to have and not need, than to need and not have.
+For those who feel that a 3mm suit may be too warm, please consider a full body skin or rash guard to ensure protection from the sun.
+With regards to thermal protection, remember the saying: It is better to have and not need, than to need and not have.
 One that note…

 -Head protection in the form of a wetsuit hood, a cap, or even a bandana.
-Anything that can keep the sun off of your head is extremely important.
+Anything that can keep the sun off your head is extremely important.
 It is the most exposed part of our bodies when we are floating on the surface.

 -Biodegradable sunscreen lotion.
-Okay, this is a tricky suggestion.
-Even many biodegradable sunscreen lotions have been shown to harm and even kill tiny larvae (baby marine life ranging from fish to all types of invertebrates especially coral).
+Sunscreen lotions can be harmful and even kill tiny larvae (baby marine life).
 It is fine to wear on land, but we highly discourage the use of sunscreen lotions in the water.
-Having a full wetsuit or skin will do the job of protection from the sun much better than lotions and the suits also help with thermal protection.
+A full wetsuit or dive skin will protect one from the sun much better than lotions and provide thermal protection.
 It is truly a win-win for everyone and the marine environment.

 -Casual, lightweight, tropical clothing